jbenon/PCBS-Role-of-learning-in-three-dimensional-form-perception/README.md

 ``` sh
 python illusion.py
 ```
-This will display a 3D structure which, when rotating, gives the impression that this is a 2D drawing of a walking man instead of a 3D structure.
+This will display a 3D structure which, when rotating, gives the impression that this is a 2D drawing of a walking man instead of a 3D rotating structure.

 ## Discussion
-Further improvements could consists in:
+Further improvements could consist in:
 + Implementing the second experiment of Sinha and Poggio, by changing the rotating axis between groups
 + Performing the analysis on this experiment
 + Implementing the second illusion evoked by Sinha and Poggio
 + Presenting the experiment to different participants in order to collect real data
+ ---
 I use Python for four years, and I have done several projects with it (for personal or scholar purposes).
-I especially had to conduct two projects in machine learning and deep learning that made me learn a lot about the dedicated modules.
+I especially had to conduct two projects in machine learning and deep learning that had me learn a lot about the dedicated modules.

 With this project, I learned to use the module `expyriment`, as well as Git and GitHub with which I was very unfamiliar.
 Maybe a full course about `expyriment` could have been a plus, since it is a bit hard to take in hand.